 - Projects to improve communication and marketing such as website accessibility enhancements

 Before submitting an application for the Connection or Accessibility & Inclusion Grant programs, projects must be discussed with a RAD program officer by either submitting a proposal letter or scheduling a call.
 All funding decisions must be voted on and approved by the RAD Board at one of its quarterly meetings.

 Applications will be accepted on a rolling basis.
-In order to anticipate funding decisions, RAD suggests submitting applications by:
+In order to anticipate funding decision dates, RAD suggests submitting applications by the following deadlines:

-For consideration at the 2022 4th Quarter Board Meeting
+- October 5, 2023 for consideration at the 4th Quarter Board meeting

 Note: Lead applicants must be a current RAD asset.
 If applicants are applying with partner organizations that are not current RAD Assets, those organizations must complete the Requirements for Non-RAD Asset Partners.